mgalka/letsbioit/papers/03-python_luigi-slides.md

 `returncode` describes if the command was executed successfully - then it has a value of 0 or if the command failed (value other than 0)

+## Excercises
+### 1
+Implement a script that lists users logged in to Linux

+Tip: `w` is the command that lists all logged in users

+### 2
+Modify previous script so that it displays only user names

+Tip: use `result.stdout.split("\n")` to split the whole output into lines

 # Luigi
 ## What is Luigi
 Luigi is framework used for managing long running jobs and making sure the processing is fully executed.